-The candidate will complete a final comprehensive DNP project as part of the residency experience which demonstrates the ability to implement the principles of evidence-based practice and translation under the direction of the faculty advisor.
+The candidate will complete a final comprehensive clinical project as part of the leadership practice immersion experience, which demonstrates the ability to implement the principles of evidence-based practice and translation under the direction of the faculty advisor.

 Students in the coordinated MBA/DNP degree program must complete all degree requirements within seven years of the first enrollment semester as a degree student.